itsdotbmp/Undergraduate-Pilot-Training/sortie-1/training.md

 #### Break!
 Break!
 An important brevity call you might hear on the radio is **Break!
 Break!**.

 This signifies that an important transmission needs to come through, you are to pay attention and await the incoming transmission.
-Only once this transmission has come through should you then make radio calls.
+Only once this transmission has come through should you then make radio transmissions.

 ### Non-Towered Airfields

-We do not have human ATC in our DCS Squadron, so we will be using Non-Towered Airfield protocols to coordinate with eachother when operating at or near airfields or carriers.

-The first major difference with non-towered radio calls is that we suffix our calls with *TRAFFIC* instead of *TOWER*.
-The second major distinction is that they are announcements instead of requests, instead of requesting taxi, you are informing others that you are intending to do so.
+DCS Does not have an indepth Air Traffic Control system, so to facilitate a safe and organized airspace we have adopted a Unified Non-Towered Airfield protocol (UNAP).
+Their are two key differences between the UNAP and a Towered Airfield protcols, the first is that in UNAP airspace pilots announce their intentions over the radio instead of making requests of an ATC Controller.
+The second key difference is noted in the difference of suffix, in UNAP airspace transmissions are made to TRAFFIC instead of TOWER.

+Becuase UNAP airspace does not have a traffic controller, it is essential for all pilots to coordinate their movement both on the ground, and in the the air, to prevent unsafe conditions.
+Aircraft taxiing on the airfield must announce their intentions for movement, including their start location, destination, and approximate taxi-ways.

-An example of a towered airfield radio call:
+An example of a towered airfield radio transmission:
-> NELLIS TOWER, TALON 1, REQUESTING taxi to runway TWO THREE RIGHT
+> NELLIS TOWER, TALON ONE, REQUESTING taxi to runway TWO THREE RIGHT

-An example of a non-towered airfield radio call:
+An example of an UNAP radio transmission:
-> NELLIS TRAFFIC, TALON 1, Taxiing to runway TWO THREE RIGHT
+> NELLIS TRAFFIC, TALON ONE, Taxiing to runway TWO THREE RIGHT

-It is important to note, because you do not have a person coordinating the actions of aircraft in the air or on the ground, it is your responsibility to coordinate with other pilots to ensure safe operations.
-It is not a free pass to do anything you want.
+Pilots intending to land at an UNAP controlled airfield should announce their bearing, distance and type when entering the airspace at about 10-20 nautical miles from the airfield.
+On entering the traffic pattern of the airfield, pilots should announce the direction they are joining the traffic from, and which stage of the traffic pattern they are in.
+Pilots should continue to announce the stages of their pattern as they pass through them.

+An example of an UNAP radio transmission announcing entry into the air space 10 miles around the airfield with the intention to land:
+> NELLIS TRAFFIC, TALON ONE FLIGHT, TWO ship, 10 miles on approach for runway FIVE ZERO.

+An example of an UNAP radio transmission announcing joining the pattern:
+> NELLIS TRAFFIC, TALON ONE FLIGHT, joining upwind, Three-thousand AGL, runway FIVE ZERO.

+Aircraft departing the UNAP airfield should announce their intended departure direction as such:
+> NELLIS TRAFFIC, TALON ONE FLIGHT, departing NORTH

+A common convention you may hear some pilots use is to repeat the recipient of the traffic call at the end, by wrapping your radio transmission with the location on both ends we ensure that it is clear which airfield the transmission is for when more then one airfield share a common frequency.
+This also provides pilots who may have truned in during your transmission to know critical information that they have missed at the beginning of the transmission.
+This is not a requirement, especially on shorter calls.

 Further information for real world procedures see this [FAA document (AC_90-66B Non-Towered Airport Flight Operations)](https://www.faa.gov/documentLibrary/media/Advisory_Circular/AC_90-66B.pdf)